 Eat probiotic rich foods like kefir, yogurt, and sauerkraut.

-My Top 5 Foods to Nourish & Protect the Gut – Skin Axis Connection
+My Top 5 Foods To Nourish And Protect the Gut – Skin Axis Connection

 If you would like to begin helping your gut-skin connection, consider trying some of my wholesome delicious gut friendly recipes.